 10-Year Hardware Warranty

-The hardware warranty ensures that all Andersen-manufactured hardware components, such as screens, locks, handles, hinges, and weatherstripping, are free of defects for 10 years from the purchase date.
+The hardware warranty guarantees that all Andersen-manufactured hardware components are free of defects for 10 years from the purchase date.
+This can include screens, locks, handles, hinges, weather-stripping, and more.
 So, if the lock on your window breaks off or fails, you can put in a claim for free replacement parts if you are within 10 years of the purchase date.
 This is a relatively standard warranty period for hardware.

-The labor warranty guarantees your windows in the case of improper installation for two years from the window installation date, as long as you have the windows installed by an Andersen-certified contractor.
-Unfortunately, this isn’t a very long period for coverage, as we’ve seen companies offering installation warranties for over a decade.
+The labor warranty guarantees your windows in the case of improper installation for five years from the window installation date, as long as you have the windows installed by an Andersen-certified contractor.

 For specific warranty information, explore Andersen’s sample warranty section to learn about coverage for individual products.